Xornop/ha-apps/ha-gatekeeper/README.md

 - `ingress: false` (this add-on does *not* use HA ingress) because ingress requires an authenticated HA session in the browser, which defeats the purpose here — visitors are never meant to have HA accounts.

+## Disclaimer

+Don't use this to unlock doors or other stuff you don't want people to use/access.
+I can't promise the security of this app won't be compromised.
+Use at your own risk!